startae/inside-jokes/README.md

 ## Oh no!

 Once upon a time, Rafael and Victoria were starting a new project.
 They were supposed to redesign the experience for a coaching platform and were watching screencasts to better understand how the system worked.
-As the lady explained how to add and edit participants little did she notice that the edit button was right next to the delete trash bin.
+As the lady explained how to add and edit participants she did not notice that the edit button was right next to the delete trash bin.
 She then accidentally clicked the delete icon and, since there was no alert, deleted a real participant from the platform.
 Losing her composure and yelling "OOOOH NO!!!"

 Easter egg: [Hump de Bump](https://youtu.be/OM9uMJWtNww)